gobiz-go/gobiz_be/README.md

 # boilerplate

 boilerplate for beginner.
 Using go fiber as base framework.
+This bolerplate compatible with fly.io CI/CD deployment.

 ## Folder Structure